What Is Art Therapy, And How Can It Help?

 Mosaics

 Mosaics are generally a design put together from broken pieces of material, usually tile.
-The process of this type of art making can be extremely time-consuming and laborious.
+The process of this type of art-making can be extremely time-consuming and laborious.
 The focus required can be therapeutic for many people, as the artist must fully dive into their work.
-The final product of mosaics can be very symbolic, as it is generally creating something beautiful from broken pieces.
+The final product of mosaics can be very symbolic, as it generally creates something beautiful from broken pieces.
 This can make mosaics especially fitting for art therapy.

 While anyone can independently reap the mental benefits of artistry, not everyone may work as an art therapist.
 Oftentimes, art therapy positions require continuing education beyond an undergraduate degree.
 In many cases, this is done by obtaining a master's degree in art therapy.
 There may be over 30 art therapy degree programs in the United States alone, though the degree titles can vary.